-The College offers education and training programmes at Levels 1-7 across a wide range of vocational areas and in the last academic year 21,828 students enrolled on its programmes.
+The College offers a range of education and training programmes at Levels 1-7 across a wide range of vocational areas and in the last academic year 22,475 students enrolled on its programmes.

 The higher education provision accounts for 21% of the total College Funded Learning Unit (FLU) count excluding essential skills.
-The total Further Education FLU count for the College was 5,302.
-In partnership courses 960 students were involved with approximately 20 schools within the area across a wide range of vocational areas including STEM.
+The total Further Education FLU count for the College was 5,462.
+Over 1200 students were involved in partnership courses with approximately 20 schools within the area across a wide range of vocational areas including STEM with an achievement rate of 90%.

-Some 21.3% of students were attending on a full time basis.
-Within the full time cohort of students, 49% of students were male and 51% were female.
-The College also delivered training in 13 vocational areas as part of the Training for Success and Apprentice NI programme.
+Some 19.8% of students were attending on a full time basis.
+The College also delivered training in 12 vocational areas as part of the training for Success and Apprentice NI programme.
+Within the full time cohort of students, 48% of students were male and 52% were female.
 A total of 7% of FLU funded full-time students had a learning disability and were supported in their learning within mainstream provision.

-In relation to the Department for Employment and Learning's (DEL) FLU Targets, the College delivered 7,085 Flus, which was 7 short of the Flu target of 7,092 but 133 more than funded.
-(Priority Skills= 22%).
+In relation to the Department for Employment and Learning's (DEL) FLU Targets, the College has exceeded targets, the DEL FLU target being 7,165, Funded Targets being 6,951 and the College delivered 7,259.
+(Priority Skills = 23%).